appbaseio/reactive-manual/content/docs/result-components/ReactiveList.md

 - **pageClick**
     accepts a function which is invoked with the updated page value when a pagination button is clicked.
 For example if 'Next' is clicked with the current page number as '1', you would receive the value '2' as the function parameter.

+- **data** `Function` [optional] gets triggered after data changes, which returns an object with these properties: `results`, `streamResults`, `loadMore`, `base` & `triggerClickAnalytics`.

+- **resultStats** `Function` [optional] gets triggered after stats changes, which returns an object with these properties:
+    - `totalResults` - Total number of results found
+    - `totalPages` - Total number of pages found based on current page size
+    - `currentPage` - Current page number for which data is being rendered
+    - `displayedResults` - Number of results displayed in current view
+    - `time` - Time taken to find total results

+- **error**
+    gets triggered in case of an error and provides the `error` object, which can be used for debugging or giving feedback to the user if needed.

 > Note:
 >